Cpymadtools

 Therefore, it is recommended to install the errors and save them with the ESAVE or ETABLE command, call this function, then re-implement the errors with the SETERR command.

-• deltaqx (float) -- the deltaQx (horizontal tune excitation) used by the AC dipole.
+• deltaqx (float) -- The deltaQx (horizontal tune excitation) used by the AC dipole.
+This is added on top of the current matched tune.

-• deltaqy (float) -- the deltaQy (vertical tune excitation) used by the AC dipole.
+• deltaqy (float) -- The deltaQy (vertical tune excitation) used by the AC dipole.
+This is added on top of the current matched tune.

 Example